Post-Conviction Justice Unit

 Police Accountability Unit

 D.A.
-Bragg bolstered the Office’s work to ensure integrity in law enforcement by creating a Police Accountability Unit (“PAU”), which operates independently from the rest of the Office and reports directly to the district attorney.
+Bragg bolstered the Office’s work to ensure integrity in law enforcement by expanding the purview of Police Accountability Unit (“PAU”), which operates independently from the rest of the Office and reports directly to the district attorney.
 PAU is tasked exclusively with investigating and prosecuting law enforcement officers who engage in criminal conduct while on duty.
 That includes excessive force – except for fatalities, which are handled by the New York Attorney General’s Office – in addition to corruption, falsifying evidence, and testifying falsely in court.

 The Office created an easy-to-use form for New Yorkers to report criminal misconduct by law enforcement officers in Manhattan and share video, photos, and other evidence with the PAU.
 Visit https://www.manhattanda.org/policemisconduct/ to report.